Aluminium(I) oxide: Infrared measurements

 Prominent absorptions are observed at 990.7 and 946.6 cm−1, which indicates the presence of a doublet.
 After diffusion absorptions are observed at 714.8 and 700 cm−1, which indicates a doublet and also at 689.4 cm−1, characteristics of a triplet system with two equivalent oxygen atoms.
 In a more concentrated matrix, both doublet and triplet systems are detected at 715 cm−1.
 However, after diffusion, the triplet system enhances and the double system decreases.

 The diffusion implies that Al2O is an aggregate species, since it only appears in concentrated matrices, which may be due to polymerization.
 The triplet may be due to the presence of a dimer, (Al2O)2, however this should be viewed as relative, since the vapor pressure of Al2O is uncertain.

 Uses

 Aluminium as a metal fuel with oxidizers creates highly exothermic reactions.
 When Al2O3 is added to a pressure system, the reaction goes from steady, to accelerating, to unstable.
 This reaction indicates that unstable intermediates such as AlO or Al2O condense or do not form, which prevent acceleration and convection down the pressure system.

-Aluminium oxides are used as a catalysts and are products of aluminium combustion.
-Organic peroxides of aluminium have explosive properties and can result in explosions with careless handling.
-An explosion of Octogen - Octahydro-1,3,5,7-tetranitro-1,3,5,7-tetrazocine (HMX) and aluminium produce aluminium oxide (Al2O3).